Cheering Volunteering Awards and Event 2016

 We all were Cheering Volunteering!Even bigger and better – that was the verdict of the second Central Bedfordshire Cheering Volunteering awards evening.

-Following the success of last year’s inaugural event, the awards and celebration evening took place at the Grove Theatre in Dunstable on Tuesday evening.
+Following the success of 2015’s inaugural event, the awards and celebration evening took place at the Grove Theatre in Dunstable on Tuesday 7 June, 2016.

-It was organised by Central Bedfordshire Council, working in partnership with the Volunteer Centres as part of Central Bedfordshire Together, to say thank you to those who give their time to help others.
+It was organised by us, working in partnership with the Volunteer Centres as part of Central Bedfordshire Together, to say thank you to those who give their time to help others.

 Held during national Volunteer’s Week, the event was made possible by the event’s generous sponsors: ProLogis, BIFFA, Jeakins Weir, Aragon Housing, Bedfordshire Fire and Rescue Service, Voluntary and Community Action and Council for Voluntary Services.